top of page

 Salt Lake City is a hub for winter tourism.
 With ski resorts like Brighton, Alta, Solitude, and Snowbird just a short drive away, guests from around the world flock here every year.
 For Airbnb hosts, this means one thing: opportunity.

-But ski travelers have specific needs and they’re quick to notice when a property isn’t prepared for the cold.
-If you want to maximize bookings and earn glowing reviews, you’ll need to prepare your Salt Lake City Airbnb for ski season 2025 with comfort, safety, and convenience in mind.
+But ski travelers have specific needs.
+They quickly notice when a property isn't prepared for the cold.
+If you want to grow bookings and earn glowing reviews, you'll need to prepare your Salt Lake City Airbnb for ski season 2025 with comfort, safety, and convenience in mind.

 Here's your homeowner's guide to getting ready.